1910 Australian referendum (Surplus Revenue): Proposed Changes to the Constitution

 The interest and charges 'payable by the Commonwealth, in respect of the debts of a State taken over, may be deducted and retained from any moneys payable to the State under this Constitution, and shall, to the extent to which they are not so deducted and retained,' be paid by the State to the Commonwealth.

 Referendum results

-The referendum was not approved by a majority of voters, and a majority of the voters was achieved in only three states.Question: Do you approve of the proposed law for the alteration of the Constitution entitled 'Constitution Alteration (Finance) 1909'?
+The referendum was not approved by a majority of voters, and a majority of the voters was achieved in only three states.